 A candle burned in her window for nine weeks.
 The flame was extinguished when they were told her remains had been found.

 Her kidnapper is now on death row in California's San Quentin State Prison.
-A case study is available on truTV's Crime Library, click here.
+You can learn more about Polly's case by watching the FBI Files story.

 An Internet Child's Memorial Service